If you are a first-time concertgoer…

 Where do I sit?
 Don’t worry about memorizing the seating chart of the theater as our gracious ushers will greet you and guide you to your seat.
 Should you arrive late, our ushers are there to assist you on the proper time to enter the theater, and they can also guide you to the exit should you need to leave other than during intermission.
 We encourage you to avail yourself of their service.

 Will I like the music?
-You’ll probably be surprised how familiar some of the music will be.
+First, you will be thrilled by the sound a full orchestra emits in the theater!
+Then you’ll probably be surprised how familiar some of the music is.
 Even if you’re not regularly listening to classical music, you hear it every day on television—in commercials, movies, even cartoons!
-If you want to become more familiar with an upcoming concert program, you can also attend the free pre-concert lectures, which are held immediately preceding most classical concerts, at 6:30pm in the Penler Space, adjacent to The Z.
+If you want to become more familiar with an upcoming concert program, you can also attend the free pre-concert lectures, which are held immediately preceding most classical concerts, at 6:30pm in the theater.

 When do I applaud?
 Most of the pieces of music played at our concerts are made up of three or four “movements” (parts).
 A concerto, for example, usually has three movements, the first one being fast, the second one slow, and the third one fast.
 Most symphonies have four movements.
 You can know in advance how many movements a piece of music has by looking in the concert program book.
 In between each movement the orchestra usually pauses a few moments to get ready to play the next movement.
 In the United States a tradition developed in the nineteenth century for the audience to remain quiet in between movements, waiting until all the movements were done to applaud.
 Now, sometimes a movement is so exciting and full of energy that the audience can’t wait for the end of the entire piece, so they go right ahead and applaud at the end of the movement.
 It’s really okay to do it either way.
 People should express themselves as they see fit.
 One thing you may notice, however, especially if the movement is slow or ends quietly, is that refraining from applauding adds to your enjoyment of the music’s beauty and emotional feeling.
 So, a good rule of thumb for anyone new to a classical music concert is to wait until all the movements are finished before applauding, but if everyone around you starts to applaud, you should join in!